 Ueli beer has been slaking the thirst of Baslers for more than 40 years, and its two brewery restaurants, located at Rheingasse have several varieties on tap.

-The one I’d personally explored and favored was Restaurant Fischerstube, which offers freshly brewed beer.
+The one I’d personally explored and favoured was Restaurant Fischerstube, which offers freshly brewed beer.
 You can even take a look at their in-house brewery from a glass window.
 I ordered Sauted sliced beef liver “sour” with Rösti, and a mountain of cheese, and a couple of Ueli Beers.
-The beers were the best.
+The beers were the best part of the dinner.

 For a bit of touristic stuff, and an unforgettable view of the city, head to the panoramic Bar Rouge, situated in the 105-metre-high Messeturm.